Homo economicus: Economists

+Behavioral economists

 Empirical studies by Amos Tversky questioned the assumption that investors are rational.
 In 1995, Tversky demonstrated the tendency of investors to make risk-averse choices in gains, and risk-seeking choices in losses.
 The investors appeared as very risk-averse for small losses but indifferent for a small chance of a very large loss.
 This violates economic rationality as usually understood.
 Further research on this subject, showing other deviations from conventionally defined economic rationality, is being done in the growing field of experimental or behavioral economics.
 Some of the broader issues involved in this criticism are studied in decision theory, of which rational choice theory is only a subset.

 Behavioral economists Richard Thaler and Daniel Kahneman have criticized the notion of economic agents possessing stable and well-defined preferences that they consistently act upon in a self-interested manner.
 Using insights from psychological experiments found explanations for anomalies in economic decision-making that seemed to violate rational choice theory.
 Writing a column in the Journal of Economic Perspectives under the title Anomalies, Thaler wrote features on the many ways observed economic behavior in markets deviated from theory.
 One such anomaly was the endowment effect by which individual preferences are framed based on reference positions (Kahneman et al., 1990).
 In an experiment in which one group was given a mug and the other was asked how much they were willing to pay (WTP) for the mug, it was found that the price that those endowed with the mug where willingness to accept (WTA) greatly exceeded that of the WTP.
 This was seen as falsifying the Coase theorem in which for every person the WTA equals the WTP that is the basis of the efficient-market hypothesis.
 From this they argued the endowment effect acts on us by making it painful for us to give up the endowment.
 Kahneman also argued against the rational-agent model in which agents make decisions with all of the relevant context including weighing all possible future opportunities and risks.
 Evidence supports the claim that decisions are often made by "narrow framing" with investors making portfolio decisions in isolation from their entire portfolio (Nicholas Barberis et al., 2003).
 Shlomo Benartzi and Thaler found that investors also tended to use unreasonable time periods in evaluating their investments.

 In Kahneman-Tversky’s criticism of the Homo Economicus model, many mainstream economists had utilised deductive logic to further progress the Homo Economicus idea as opposed to Daniel Kahneman and Amos Tversky in which they had applied inductive logic.
 Further findings of their experiments that opposed Homo Economicus had found that individuals will constantly adjust their choices according to changes in their income and market prices.
 Furthermore, Kahneman and Tversky had conducted experiments exploring prospect theory where results from several experiments concluded that individuals will generally put higher importance on avoiding loss over making a gain.